PratyushaMaiti/emotion_transfer/README.md

 ```
 (check https://www.nltk.org/data.html for more info on downloading data for NLTK).

-#### OPTIONAL: Required for configurations using informed candidate retrieval
+### OPTIONAL: Required for configurations using informed candidate retrieval

 Get the NRC Emotion Association Lexicon from here: https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm
 Place the file `NRC-Emotion-Lexicon-Wordlevel-v0.92.txt` in the `datasets/` subdirectory.

-### Additional dependencies
+## Additional dependencies

 emotion_transfer makes use of Spacy for different tasks.
 It requires the *en_core_web_sm* module.
 It can be downloaded running

     python3 -m spacy download en_core_web_sm

-### Train at least one emotion classifier module
+## Train at least one emotion classifier module

 Part of the minimum requirements is to train at least one emotion classifier module.
-The definition of the metaparameters takes place in config files, which are stored in the *configs/emocl_train/* subdirectory.
+The definition of the meta parameters takes place in config files, which are stored in the *configs/emocl_train/* subdirectory.
 Refer to the comments in the *tec.cfg* file to get an overview of the available settings.
-Use the config as a blueprint and set your desired settings (you migth want to change the *name* and *dataset* parameters).
+Use the config as a blueprint and set your desired settings (you might want to change the *name* and *dataset* parameters).
 You can use any filename you want for the config.
 Once you fixed your settings, run the training script from the repository root directory, which takes the path to the config file as its only parameter.

     python3 -m objective.emocl.train configs/emocl_train/name_of_your_config.cfg

 The config used to train the classifier in the paper is located at `configs/emocl_train/tec.cfg`.
 It further requires pre-trained 300-dimensional Twitter embeddings provided at https://github.com/cbaziotis/ntua-slp-semeval2018.
-Downlaod the 300-dimensional embeddings from there and put them in `objective/emocl/nn/embeddings` if you would like to train on this config.
+Download the 300-dimensional embeddings from there and put them in `objective/emocl/nn/embeddings` if you would like to train on this config.

 The emotion classifier will now start training with the given parameters.
 Once training is finished, the trained module will be placed in the *pretrained/* subdirectory of the repository root.
-The training script saves two binary files: One *name_emocl.pt* file which contains the module itself including the weights, and one *name_fields.dill* file which contains mapping information for input tokens to embeddings and numericalized labels.
+The training script saves two binary files: One *name_emocl.pt* file which contains the module itself including the weights, and one *name_fields.dill* file which contains mapping information for input tokens to embeddings and numericized labels.

-## Define your pipeline
+# Define your pipeline

 The definition of modules in a pipeline also happens via config files.
 Please refer to the commented *configs/pipelines/example.cfg* file to get a blueprint and and an overview of the supported modules.